enricobn/netshell/README.txt

 Requirements
 -------------
-ssh and sshd started on server
+linux (I have tested it only on Ubuntu 12.04 64 bit), ssh and sshd started on server

 Run
 -----
-for now (I hope to fix it) you must start it from a terminal, otherwise TERM is not set and some commands do not work. the run: build/netshell start
+for now (I hope to fix it) you must start it from a terminal, otherwise TERM is not set and some commands do not work. to run the server: build/wshell start

+then you can open http://localhost:5000 follow link to wshell